palewire/first-visual-story/readthedocs/index.rst

 .. code-block:: bash

+    $ npm install -g yo@3.1.1
+    # old version I'm keeping in here for now
     $ npm install -g yo@2.0.5

 The ``-g`` means that we're installing the packages globally.
 You'll be able to run these from any directory on your computer.

 The ``@`` followed by numbers after the ``yo`` package means we're installing a specific version.
-Codebases often change quickly, and by specifying a version, you're protecting yourself against future changes that could break your code.
+Codebases often change quickly, and by specifying a version, we're protecting against future changes that could break the code of this lesson.
+If you don't care what version you're installing, you could just use the name of the package, i.e, ``npm install -g yo``.

 Next we'll install `Gulp <https://gulpjs.com/>`_, a helpful Node.js utility for running a framework on your computer as you develop a site.
 Again, we turn to npm.

 .. code-block:: bash

+    $ npm install -g gulp@4.0.2
+    # old version I'm keeping in here for now.
     $ npm install -g gulp@3.9.1